-The Small Business Administration (SBA) assists small business owners grow their companies through a wide range of loan opportunities.
+The Small Business Administration (SBA) assists small business owners in growing their companies through various loan opportunities.
 While the SBA is not a lender, they do offer guarantee programs that mitigate the risk for accredited lenders so that small businesses can receive the funding they need.
-These are extremely sought after loans that have low-rates and long-term funding options.
+These are extremely sought-after loans that have low rates and long-term funding options.
 Three of the most popular forms of SBA loans include:

 - 7(a) Loan Program

 A short-term business loan is a lump sum of capital offered to a company for various business needs.
 Many businesses utilize this cash flow for working capital, equipment purchases, expansion, and more.
 Short-term loans are far easier to obtain compared to other financing options on this list, as the repayment period is much shorter and the amount is typically less.

 Short-Term Loan Breakdown: